 Here in the Alps, or whichever mountain range you find yourself, there are a lifetime of peaks to climb.
 Finding the ones that inspire you and include a difficulty level that keeps you interested is the first big step.
-We’ve created the Way Ups as our own list for the Alps.
-We know that with a solid fitness level there is something for every trail runner who wants to climb a mountain.
+We’ve created the Way Ups as our list for the Alps.
+We know that with a solid fitness level there is something for every trail runner who wants to run a peak in the Alps.

-For some runners, a trail to the top of a high peak with loads of vertical, and a massive summit view is challenge enough.
+For some runners, a trail to the top of a high peak, with loads of vertical, and a massive summit view is challenge enough.
 Others might want to combine running with easy technical climbing.
 Still others may want to push things further and explore technical and committing ridge traverses or climbs in an alpine environment, something being called Light Alpinism.

 Mountain Running Confession

-But first, before we continue, an important piece of information… “Mountain running” doesn’t necessarily mean you actually “run up” a mountain.
-You might “run to” the mountain, and “run down” the mountain, but you will most likely walk up the mountain, at least a good portion of the way.
+But first, an important response to the inevitable question… “Mountain running” doesn’t necessarily mean you actually “run” up a mountain.
+You might “run to” the mountain, and “run down” the mountain, but you will most certainly walk up the mountain, at least a good portion of the way.
 Why?
 Because running up mountains is actually quite hard and often less efficient than power hiking.
-And using your hands to scramble up steep rock probably doesn’t qualify as actual “running” either.
+And when you’re using your hands to scramble in steep rocky sections, you’re not “running” either.
 Running Peaks really means moving fast and light up them in a more performance oriented approach.
-Okay, I said it!

 One of the most critical components of determining a route’s requirements takes place before you start.
 It’s a series of decisions that must be made to insure that you are getting on the right objective.
 This process is part of what makes mountain running so interesting and is a key component to the outcome.
 In races, much of this is done for you so you can show up and simply focus on what you need to do to perform at your best.
 But when you are on your own, decision making is part of what makes the entire experience so engaging.